 The nation of Afghanistan is in turmoil and many families have fled from their homes, seeking safety.
 We have 300,000 internal refugees and 80,000 children who lack shelter and food.
 Many people have come to AIL facilities; our centers, offices and clinics are overwhelmed with needy people.
 We need funds to purchase food and provide clothing, shelter supplies, school supplies, medicines and hygiene items like soap, masks and sanitizers.

-This project will help victims of terrorist attacks and vulnerable populations displaced by the rapid advancement of the Taliban.
-Following recent school terror attacks in Kabul, Afghanistan, we will provide cash assistance to the families of victims, scholarships to students, and help schools resume operations.
-We have expanded the project to support the internally displaced, particularly women, and refugees in neighboring countries with cash assistance for food, shelter and basic necessities.
+This project will help victims of terrorist attacks and vulnerable populations at risk of famine due to collapse of the Afghan government.
+Following recent school terror attacks in Kabul, Afghanistan, we will provide assistance to the families of victims and scholarships to the traumatized students.
+We will provide support to the internally displaced, particularly women leaders, journalists, and refugees in neighboring countries with cash assistance for food, shelter and basic necessities.

 In Afghanistan, journalists have played a critical role in providing local communities with accurate and accessible information.
 The Taliban takeover of Afghanistan is leaving journalists, particularly women journalists, at grave risk.
 Internews is providing emergency funds to meet the immediate needs of Afghan journalists and to support them over the long term to continue providing trustworthy information to their communities.